2018 Chancellor's Scholarship

 - Take the ACT (or SAT) test by Oct.
 28, 2017, and receive an ACT score of 31 or better to be eligible.
 (If taking the SAT, a CR+M score of 1420 is needed.)

 - Be a resident of the state of Missouri

 How to Apply

-- We recommend that you apply for admission two weeks in advance of the Nov.
-1 Chancellor's Scholarship deadline to allow time to process your application.
-Please go to apply.mst.edu and complete the online admissions application, then request an official high school transcript be sent to Admissions.
+- We recommend that you apply for admission two weeks in advance of the November 1st Chancellor's Scholarship deadline to allow time to process your application.
+Please go to apply.mst.edu and complete the online admissions application, then request an official high school transcript be sent to the Admissions Office.

 Because of the outstanding credentials of all applicants, the scholarship essay is a critical part of the early evaluation process.

-The essay should be 750 words maximum (the reference page will not be counted in the 750 word count, but in-text citations will be counted), typed and single spaced.
-Applicants must use APA style formatting; you must exclude your name to maintain anonymity, and an abstract page is not needed.
-Uploaded essays must be compatible with Microsoft Word.
+The essay should be 750 words maximum typed in 12 pt.
+Times New Roman font and double spaced (please note that the title and reference page will not be counted in the 750 word count, but in-text citations will be counted).
+Applicant must use APA style formatting; you must exclude your name to maintain anonymity and an abstract page is not needed.
+Uploaded essays should be in PDF.

 THE SCHOLARSHIP COMMITTEE WILL JUDGE ESSAYS ON:

 - Language use and mechanics